jcchikikomori/wp-slick-slider-and-image-carousel/readme.txt

 Check [DEMO](https://www.wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) | [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/wp-slick-slider-and-image-carousel/) for additional information.

-Do you want to try our new FREE WordPress plugin[SlidersPack – All In One Image Sliders](https://wordpress.org/plugins/sliderspack-all-in-one-image-sliders/)?
+[SlidersPack – All In One Image Sliders](https://wordpress.org/plugins/sliderspack-all-in-one-image-sliders/) our new **FREE WordPress Plugin**.
+Try it Now.

 = You can use 2 shortcodes =